ancientmc/AncientCoderPack/README.md

 **What tools are used for RCP?**

-I originally created this project directly including and using files from the Mod Coder Pack version 2.5, but due to MCP's license
+I originally created this project directly including and using files from the Mod Coder Pack version 2.5, but due to MCP's license and the age of the tools I have been moving away from these in favor of more modern tools.
+RCP does use some tools developed by
-I have been moving away from these in favor of more modern tools.
-RCP does use some tools developed by OceanLabs, MinecraftForge, and FabricMC, but these are Maven dependencies that are publicly available for others.
+OceanLabs, MinecraftForge, and FabricMC, but these are Maven dependencies that are publicly available for others.
 The only tool directly included is McAssetExtractor, a forked tool originally developed by GitHub user rhmeuer.